 AI, machine learning, and deep learning - these terms overlap and are easily confused, so let’s start with some short definitions.

-AI means getting a computer to mimic human behavior in some way.
+Artificial Intelligence (AI) means getting a computer to mimic human behavior in some way.

 Machine learning is a subset of AI, and it consists of the techniques that enable computers to figure things out from the data and deliver AI applications.